 3. Turn toward each other.

 The basis of romantic connection is turning toward your partner when he or she has made a bid for your affection.
 It builds connection, passion and a good sex life.
 Incorporating fun partner-exercises into your workouts is a great way to help strengthen this connection.

 4. Let your partner influence you.

-Guys, this one is especially for you.
-It means you need to treat the woman in your life with respect while sharing power and decision-making.
-While women also need to do the same in return, the data indicates that most women already do this.
+Letting your partner influence you is all about sharing power and decision-making.
 Avoid judging the type of workout and intensity your mate enjoys.
 Unless you are asked for advice, don’t turn your workout date into a string of criticisms.
-Set mutual goals, discuss your own weaknesses and ask your partner for her input or to help assess your fitness level.
-Do cardio side-by-side and work at your own speed—double head phones in the same iPod lets you share music, and be influenced by her playlist.
+Set mutual goals, discuss your own weaknesses and ask your partner for their input.

 5. Solve your solvable problems.